Oasis Academy Shirley Park: Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and there success is judged on how well they succeed in delivering a 'broad and balanced curriculum'.
-Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.
+Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification.
+This must include core subjects a modern or ancient foreign language, and either History or Geography.

 The academy operates a three-year, Key Stage 3 where all the core National Curriculum subjects are taught.
 This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces youngsters who are starting from a lower than average base to wider, robust and challenging programmes of study needed to gain qualifications at Key Stage 4.

-At Key Stage 4 the focus is on the EBACC, and there are daily Maths, English and Science lessons- plus some options.
+At Key Stage 4 the focus is on the EBACC, and there are daily Maths, English and Science lessons.
 Spanish is the taught Modern Language.